Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 ## Javascript Validator Testing
 I have also thoroughly tested the javascript code using jasmine and a Javascript Validator https://esprima.org/demo/validate.html.
 Most of the testing for the Javascript was done manually as I tested each modal, card matches and time/move counters.
-There was an issue with the code and two lines caused the whole game to not function properly but I have now fixed that and everything is working well.
+There was an issue with the code earlier on and two lines caused the whole game to not function properly but I have now fixed that and everything is working well.
+The message displayed after entering the code into the validator is: Code is syntactically valid.
+So I'm happy with the working javascript now and am confident that it is all working as it should.
 ## Jasmine Testing
 I have followed the video tutorial on the code institute course for using Jasmine testing and have stored these files in the gitignore folder.
 ## Manual Testing